acrossfields/idilsezer/en/background/study_wind.md

   </tr>
 </table>
 <div class="bg-indented">
   <p>At a transitional stage in my career, I began studying wind energy with the aim of broadening my technical skill set towards the field of renewable energy.
-Building upon my background in engineering and drawing on the overlap between aeronautics and wind energy technologies, I pursued a series of online courses focused on wind energy systems and resource assessment.</p>
+Building upon my background in engineering and drawing on the overlap between aeronautics and wind energy technologies, I pursued a series of online courses focused on wind resource assessment and wind energy systems design.</p>
   <table class="table-bgsub">
     <tr>
       <td>